snymainn/snymainn.github.io/lists/arch_nvidia_wayland.md

 Thats it.
 In summary clone two packages from AUR, build and install them togheter with linux-headers.
 A range of other packages will also be installed because `-s` to makepkg will resolve dependencies.

 In my experience the packages themselves mutes the nouvaeu driver and no other config is necessary.

+NOTE for some steam games that do not launch:
+- Install execstack from aur
+- go to .local/share/...game.../bin/
+- execstack -c engine.so
+- execstack -c valve_api.so